-Keep It Clean
+1. Keep It Clean

 A well-kept yard is the first sign that you’ve taken good care of the house during your time as owner.
 If the grass looks uncut or overrun, the whole property won’t look as attractive to buyers.
 Spend an afternoon clearing away fallen leaves, broken branches, and dead plantings to ensure your entrance suggests, “Welcome home.”

 A power washer will come in handy, as it can rid the driveway, garage door, fencing, and garden paths of dirt and debris and leave them looking as good as new.
 You might also consider washing the inside and outside of the windows—not only to get them sparkling, but also to ensure your spaces are flooded with as much natural light as possible.

 Take a look at the window trim and inspect the siding.
 If it’s looking a little worse for the wear, consider making the necessary repairs.
 Leaving trim in disarray can make a home look older or in worse condition, which is not a characteristic most buyers are searching for.

 Don’t underestimate the appeal of an lush-yet-manicured property.
 Even if your home is sitting on a small suburban plot of land, you can still beautify the yard you have:

 - Trim shrubs carefully for a streamlined look.

 - Incorporate color by planting seasonal flowers, and ridding the yard of weeds.

 - Mulch planting beds—the wood chips will promote garden growth as well as prevent weeds from sprouting.

 - Consider planting low-maintenance ground covers to fill bare areas.